philcryer/substratum/README.md

 # substratum
-`Something that underlies or serves as a basis or foundation.` In this case it's a base bash script with built in 'best practices' I've learned over the years built-in, use it as a framework to build your own.
+`Something that underlies or serves as a basis or foundation.` In this case it's a base bash script with built-in 'best practices' I've learned over the years; use it as a framework to build your own scripts.

 ## About
 This is a base script with built in 'best practices' I've learned over the years.
 The script outputs all activity to a `logs/` directory, features debugging option you can turn on in the base variables section, and has an open `_main` fuction for you to add your functionality.